brcnitk/IPv6-Deployment-Workshop/IPSec/README.md

 ## Check Status of radvd on Gateway1 and Gateway2
 Start Gateway1 and Gateway2 Virtual Machines.
 Run this command to make sure radvd is active(running) and enabled:
-&ensp;    On Gateway1:  systemctl status radvd
+&emsp;On Gateway1:  systemctl status radvd
                  systemctl stop firewalld
                  systemctl disable firewalld
-&ensp;  On Gateway2:  systemctl status radvd
+&emsp;On Gateway2:  systemctl status radvd
                  systemctl stop firewalld
                  systemctl disable firewalld
 Now, Minimise Gateway1 and Gateway2.Do not turn them off.
 Then,